angystallone/ProbShakemaps/README.md

 `GMF_info.txt`: Print the ground motion fields for the selected scenario at the POIs listed in `POIs.txt`.

-Preview of the output file:
+Preview of an example output file:
 <pre>
 GMF realizations at Site_LAT:43.2846_LON:12.7778 for Scenario_10: [0.17520797, 0.21844997, 0.093965515, 0.27266037, 0.079073295, 0.09725358, 0.08347481, 0.06693749, 0.005907976, 0.060873847]
 GMF realizations at Site_LAT:43.1846_LON:12.8778 for Scenario_10: [0.100996606, 0.35003924, 0.24363522, 0.19941418, 0.15757227, 0.1009447, 0.19146584, 0.06460667, 0.03146108, 0.097111605]